Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 - #### Object

-    the Training Scene Object to place (snap).
+    The Training Scene Object to place (snap).
 The object needs to have the `Grabbable Property` and a collider component configured.

 - #### Zone to snap into